aerinkim/cse544/hw6/hw6.md

 **IMPORTANT: if you exceed the credit you are given, Amazon will charge your credit card without warning.
 If you run AWS in any other way rather than how we instruct you to do so below, you must remember to manually terminate the AWS clusters when you are done.
 While the credit that you receive should be more than enough for this homework assignment, but you should still monitor your billing usage by going to [their billing website](https://console.aws.amazon.com/billing/home) and clicking on "Bills" (upper left).**

+You should get $100 from AWS once your application is approved.
 The credits that you have left over after the assignment are for you to keep, but if you exceeded the credits due to forgetting to turn on your clusters / mining bitcoins etc then you will be responsible for paying the extra bill.

 Now you are ready to run applications using Amazon cloud.
 But before you do that let's write some code and run it locally.